Walker Lab

 PhD Student

-Anastasia is a PhD candidate.
-She is studying how wildfire-induced changes in vegetation impact soil carbon accumulation and turnover.
+Anastasia is a PhD candidate studying how wildfire-induced changes in vegetation impact soil carbon accumulation and turnover.

 Bjorn Larson